Ohio Turnpike Toll.com

 A complete walk-through of the discount, the sign-up, the fees, and what happens with your existing tag from another state.
 Written for drivers deciding whether to bother.

 Quick answer: E-ZPass cuts Class 1 tolls about 31% on the Ohio Turnpike.
-The full route drops from $27.75 to $19.00.
-The $25 transponder deposit is fully refundable when you close the account.
+The full route drops from $27.75 to $19.00 westbound.
+The $25 deposit is a prepaid balance your tolls draw from; unused balance is refunded when you close the account.

 E-ZPass rate